 Further Design STEPs

-Multiple review stages help ensure finished designs meet or beat all expectations.
+Multiple review stages ensure finished designs meet or beat expectations.
 When drawings are complete, prototyping begins: holding a prototype is much different than looking at a drawing.
 Prototypes are a key step to identifying and resolving final design issues.
-Sometimes, multiple prototypes are created before the final design is approved.
+Multiple prototypes may be created before the final design is approved.

 T1, or first shot samples, typically require tooling modification and polishing.
 T2 and T3 samples are produced as needed.
-A limited-edition ’pilot run’ helps identify any remaining issues and becomes the first actual production.
-Samples from the pilot run are used for all necessary certifications.
+A limited-edition ’pilot run’ helps identify any remaining issues and becomes the first actual production, samples are used for certifications.
 Once market testing is approved, full production is ready to commence.
-Throughout the development process, supply chains are analyzed, QA monitoring points are identified, and a complete QA protocol is established.
+Throughout the development process, supply chains are analyzed, QA monitoring points identified, and complete QA protocol established.